 All materials must be submitted online prior to the deadline posted using the Yale Student Grants and Fellowship Database.
 Applications received late or submitted via e-mail or in person will NOT be accepted.
 Application for this grant/fellowship is managed through a single common application, available here.
 For further guidance regarding the summer of 2023 awards, please see the Center for International and Professional Experience (CIPE) Fellowships and Funding FAQs, the MacMillan Office of Visiting Scholars, Exchanges, and Fellowships, or contact firstname.lastname@example.org for specific information about the award.

 - Budget including information about other possible sources of funding

 - A letter of recommendation (ideally by Yale supervisor or internship supervisor)

 - IRB approval or exemption for the research project (at time of granting)

 - MacMillan Internship Form (if applicable at time of granting)

-Please include in the project proposal an alternate plan in case travel destination is restricted and research needs to be conducted remotely during the summer.
+Please include in the project proposal an alternate plan in case travel destination is restricted and research or internship needs to be conducted remotely during the summer.
 Remote internships will follow MacMillan Center guidelines for stipends with support of maximum 10 weeks, so it is not necessary to include an extra budget.